 CELEBRATING OVER 40 YEARS OF TRAINING THE BEST IN THE BIZ.

-Cosmetology students attend from 8:30am to 4:30pm, Tuesday through Saturday.
-Manicuring and Esthetics students are here from 8:50am to 3:45pm, Tuesday through Saturday, work in a salon setting and take clients daily.
+Cosmetology students attend from 8:00am to 4:30pm, Tuesday through Saturday for full-time students, and 8:00am to noon uesday through Friday and Saturday 8:00am-4:40pm for part-time students.
+Manicuring and Esthetics students are here from 9:00am to 3:45pm, Tuesday through Saturday, work in a salon setting and take clients daily.
 Salon services are offered beginning at 9:15am.
 Please call the front desk for those appointments at (509) 624-3244.

 Glen Dow Academy maintains records of crime statistics for the last three academic years in accordance with the “Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act” (originally the Crime Awareness and Campus Security Act of 1990).
 It is a federal law that requires institutions of higher education in the United States to disclose campus security information including crime statistics for the campus and surrounding areas, maintenance of a daily crime log as well as providing timely notification and warnings of certain types of crimes in the college community.
 For more information on the Jeanne Clery Act, visit www.securityoncampus.org.
 If you would like a copy of Glen Dow Academy’s 2012 Clery report, please contact Cristina Louk at 509-624-3244 ext.
 2.